Izzzio/izzzio/CONTRIBUTING.md

 * All JavaScript must adhere to [JavaScript Standard Style](https://standardjs.com/) with some expections:
 1. We always use curly braces in statements, cycles, functions and etc.
 2. You can ignore space before a function declaration's parentheses
-3. Trailing commas It's ok
+3. Trailing commas it's ok
-4. *We always using semicolons*
+4. _We always using semicolons_
 * Please!
 Describe each function or method with JSHint
 * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.